BACP – Certified Business Administrator Path

 An overview of audits and examinations conducted annually by the State of Illinois Office of the Auditor General to include a financial audit, as required under Government Auditing Standards (GAS); a compliance audit for State statutes; and a Federal compliance audit (Single Audit), as required by the Single Audit Act and 2 CFR 200 Subpart F. Also discussed will be the Legislative Audit Commission.

-External Relations and Communications: Communications and FOIA
+External Relations and Communications

 This course will include a discussion of the services of the University of Illinois System-wide office responsible for media relations and communications, consistent application of the system’s images and messages, and responses to the Illinois Freedom of Information Act (FOIA).